truenas/documentation/content/Solutions/Optimizations/Networking.md

 The overall network architecture and design play a significant role in supporting 100G networking.
 This includes considerations such as deployment of appropriate routers, switches, and other networking equipment capable of handling high-speed data flows.

-All components, such as optical transducers, should be compatible.
+All components, such as optical transceivers, should be compatible.
 Consult your network switch manufacturer's compatibility matrix to confirm.

 ### Link Aggregation